 At the time of this writing, HoneyBricks only offered two properties for investing.
 One other property appeared on the platform as sold out.

 All crowdfunding platforms need to start somewhere.
-But I’d just as soon invest my own money through more established platforms.
+But I’d just as soon invest my money through more established platforms.

 How HoneyBricks Compares

-The closest competitor to HoneyBricks, CrowdStreet, simply blows them out of the water on transparency and track record.
+The closest competitor to HoneyBricks, CrowdStreet, blows them out of the water on transparency and track record.
 CrowdStreet is an established marketplace, unafraid to show off its past properties’ performance.

 Even so, CrowdStreet requires a far higher minimum investment and doesn’t offer a secondary marketplace.
 See our full CrowdStreet review for more details.